StrangeBeeCorp/docs/docs/thehive/setup/installation/migration.md

 !!!
 Info
     The migration process can be very long, from several hours to several days, depending on the volume of data to migrate.
-We **highly** recommand to not start the application during the migration.
+We **highly** recommend to not start the application during the migration.

 ## Using authentication on Cassandra